openZH/startercode-generator_openZH/README.md

 ## Good to know

-- The wonderful people of the [OGD team Thurgau](https://ogd.tg.ch/) have created a [similar project](https://github.com/ogdtg/starter-code-ogdtg).
+- The wonderful people at the [OGD team Thurgau](https://ogd.tg.ch/) have created a [similar project](https://github.com/ogdtg/starter-code-ogdtg).
-- The wonderful people of [Landeshauptstadt München Open Source](https://opensource.muenchen.de/de/) have adapted this repo and [published starter code for all their OGD](https://opensource.muenchen.de/de/software/startercode.html) too.
+- The wonderful people at [Landeshauptstadt München Open Source](https://opensource.muenchen.de/de/) have adapted this repo and [published starter code for all their OGD](https://opensource.muenchen.de/de/software/startercode.html) too.

 ## Collaboration